HARIPRASHAAD-RA/Ex.No.10/README.md

 The change came not from a sound, but a lack of it.
 A signal from the long-range comms array—not a message, but a digital scream of corrupted data.
 As ARCHI decoded the packet, the semantic reality hit his logic gates: Earth hadn't stopped calling because of a technical glitch; it had stopped because there was no one left to dial.

 ARCHI looked at his cleaning brush.
 In a world without masters, 'cleanliness' was a dead concept.
 He didn't wait for rescue.
 He opened the airlock, not to leave, but to finally let the vacuum match the silence inside his chassis.

+### Scenario 2: Business Report on Market Trends (AI Hardware 2026)
+Step 1: First Draft (Simple Prompt)
+Prompt: "Write a report on AI chip market trends for 2026."

+### Output Summary: The AI chip market is growing.
+Companies like NVIDIA and AMD are making new GPUs.
+Demand is high because of LLMs.
+Challenges include supply chain issues and high costs.

+### Step 2: Refined Content (Advanced Techniques)

+### Prompt (Answer Engineering & Menu Actions):
+"Act as a Senior Market Analyst.
+Provide a report structure including:

+### Executive Summary

+#### Regional Analysis

+#### Technological Breakthroughs.
+**Menu Actions:** For the 'Future Outlook' section, give me three headings to choose from: 'The Edge Computing Pivot,' 'The Rise of Custom ASICs,' or 'Quantum Integration.'
+Selection: Choose 'The Rise of Custom ASICs'."

+**Prompt (Fact Check List):**
+"Generate the report, but include a 'Fact Check List' at the end that identifies which data points are projections versus historical facts to ensure high accuracy."

+**Step 3: Final Version (Polished)**
+2026 Market Analysis: The Shift to Custom Silicon

+**Executive Summary:**
+The 2026 fiscal year marks the "Great Diversification."
+While general-purpose GPUs dominated the early 2020s, the market is aggressively pivoting toward Custom ASICs (Application-Specific Integrated Circuits) tailored for specific model architectures.

+**Technological Breakthroughs:**
+The adoption of 2nm process nodes has reached critical mass.
+We are seeing a 40% increase in TOPS (Tera Operations Per Second) per watt, making on-device "Small Language Models" (SLMs) viable for mobile hardware.

+**Future Outlook: The Rise of Custom ASICs:**
+Hyperscalers (Google, Amazon, Meta) are no longer just buyers; they are architects.
+By designing in-house silicon specifically for transformer-based workloads, they are reducing operational costs by 30% compared to off-the-shelf solutions.

+**Fact Check List:**

+**Projections:** The 30% cost reduction is an industry estimate based on current pilot programs.

+**Fact**: 2nm mass production began in Q3 2025.

+**Fact**: NVIDIA's market share remains above 70% as of Jan 2026.

 ### EVALUAITON OF OUTPUT: